thegridelectric/gridworks-protocol/docs/types/hubitat-component-gt.rst

     :members:

 **ComponentId**:
     - Description: Component Id.
 Primary GridWorks identifier for a specific physical instance of a Hubitat, and also as a more generic Component.
     - Format: UuidCanonicalTextual

-**ComponentAttributeClass**:
+**ComponentAttributeClassId**:
     - Description: ComponentAttributeClassId.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
+    - Format: UuidCanonicalTextual

 **Hubitat**:
     - Description: Hubitat Type Helper.
 Includes the information needed to access the MakerAPI of a Hubitat on the Local area network: Host, MakerApiID, AccessToken and MacAddress for the Hubitat.

 **DisplayName**:
     - Description: Sample: Oak Hubitat 81:37:82  (using the last 6 digits of the Hubitat MacId in the display name, as well as the short alias for the associated g node.)